circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 {:.tab.windowsblock.Cloud}
 ```
-version: 2.1 # Use version 2.1 to enable Orb usage.
+version: 2.1 # Use version 2.1 to enable orb usage.

 orbs:
   win: circleci/windows@2.2.0 # The Windows orb give you everything you need to start using the Windows executor.